solana-foundation/developer-content/content/courses/native-onchain-development/program-derived-addresses.md

 Address collisions can occur since the seeds are passed as a slice of bytes, meaning that the seeds `{abcdef}`, `{abc, def}` and `{ab, cd, ef}` will result in the same PDA being generated.
-A developer must prevent collisions by adding separator characters like hyphens.
+In some cases, developers may wish to prevent collisions by adding separator characters like hyphens.

 In summary, the `find_program_address` method passes the input seeds and `program_id` to the `try_find_program_address` method.
 The